rileyhales/gldas/docs/api.rst

 |            | - (Bound Box) [minLon, maxLon, minLat, maxLat]   | - [-115, -105, 40, 50]   |
 +------------+--------------------------------------------------+--------------------------+

-You must always specify the time, variable, loc_type, and either coords or region.
-You provide coords if you choose a loc_type of Point or Polygon (a bounding box); and you specify region if you choose VectorGeometry for loc_type.

 .. code-block:: python

     import requests